How to Do

 Beginning Dumbbell Deadlift

-Stand tall, retract scapula's and draw in navel towards spine whilst squeezing glutes.
+1. Stand tall, retract scapula and draw in navel towards spine whilst squeezing glutes.

-Important that the hip, knee, and toes are tracking in line.
+2. Important that the hips, knees, and toes are in line.

-The core must remain activated throughout deadlift-watch for compensation in your client.
+3. The core must remain activated throughout deadlift-watch for compensation to the client.
 Don't let misalignment of legs or flexion of the lower lumbar occur.

 Dumbbell Deadlift Movement